 More than 30 million ‘voice-first’ devices in US homes by year end [Report]

-Amazon and Google devices have significant implications for marketers.
+Amazon Echo and Google Home devices have significant implications for marketers.

 There are now 8.2 million US homes with Amazon Echo/Alexa devices according to one estimate.
 And voice analytics company VoiceLabs says that Google has sold somewhere between 400,000 and 500,000 of its Google Home devices since launch.